mogtofu33/docker-compose-drupal/README.md

-# Full Drupal Docker development stack
+# Full Drupal Docker development stack with Docker Compose

+* see https://docs.docker.com/compose/

 Focus on easy set-up and light images with Alpine Linux.

-* see https://docs.docker.com/compose/

-Include (every service is optionnal)
+Include (every service is optionnal as declared in the yml file)
 * Php5 or 7 with xdebug
 * Apache and/or Nginx
 * MySQL and/or PostgreSQL